tommyhuangthu/FASPR/README.txt

 ##############################################################################
                                 REFERENCE
 If FASPR is useful to your work, please cite:

-Xiaoqiang Huang, Robin Pearce, Yang Zhang, FASPR: an open-source tool for fast and accurate protein side-chain packing.
+[1] Xiaoqiang Huang, Robin Pearce, Yang Zhang, FASPR: an open-source tool for fast and accurate protein side-chain packing.
 Bioinformatics (2020) 36: 3758-3765.
+[2] Xiaoqiang Huang, Robin Pearce, Yang Zhang.
+Toward the Accuracy and Speed of Protein Side-Chain Packing: A Systematic Study on Rotamer Libraries.
+J. Chem.
+Inf.
+Model.
+2020; 60:410-420.